Accio/MCBDD/index.md

 13. Gene- and cell-therapy and other novel modalities (28.05.2021)
 14. Guest lectures (04.06.2021)

-We will mainly discuss applications of following mathematical and computational topics along the way:
+We mainly discuss applications of following mathematical and computational
+topics:

 * Reproducible research tools, such as git, Snakemake/NextFlow, conda, etc.
 * Linear models and generalised linear models
-* Inference methods, such as Expectation-Maximization (EM) algorithm, Hidden Markov Models (HMMs) and clustering algorithms.
+* Inference methods, such as the Expectation-Maximization (EM) algorithm, Hidden Markov Models (HMMs) and clustering algorithms.
 * Generative models
 * Gene network inference